poseidon/matchbox/Documentation/bootcfg.md

          └── etcd.json
          └── worker.json

-Ignition templates can be JSON or YAML files.
+Ignition templates can be JSON or YAML files (rendered as JSON).
 Cloud-Config templates can be a script or YAML file.
-Both may contain may contain [Go template](https://golang.org/pkg/text/template/) elements which will be executed machine group [metadata](#groups-and-metadata).
+Both may contain [Go template](https://golang.org/pkg/text/template/) elements which will be executed with machine Group [metadata](#groups-and-metadata).
 For details and examples:

 * [Ignition Config](ignition.md)
 * [Cloud-Config](cloud-config.md)

 ### Profiles

-Profiles specify the Ignition config, Cloud-Config, and network boot config to be used by machine(s).
+Profiles specify a Ignition config, Cloud-Config, and network boot config.

     {
         "id": "etcd",